 Key Takeaway

 The tariff environment for manufacturers in 2026 is the most volatile it has been in decades, but the underlying math increasingly favors Mexico.
-On February 20, 2026, the U.S. Supreme Court struck down the 25% IEEPA tariff on Mexican imports, replacing it with a 10% Section 122 tariff (the administration has signaled an increase to the statutory maximum of 15%, but no formal proclamation has been issued).
-The tariff expires approximately July 24, 2026.
+On February 20, 2026, the U.S. Supreme Court struck down the 25% IEEPA tariff on Mexican imports, replacing it with a 10% Section 122 surcharge (the administration has signaled an increase to the statutory maximum of 15%, but no formal proclamation has been issued and CBP is collecting at 10%).
+The surcharge expires approximately July 24, 2026.
 USMCA-qualifying goods remain exempt under both regimes.
-USMCA utilization rates surged from roughly 45% in early 2025 to nearly 89% by November 2025, as manufacturers scrambled to qualify.
-Meanwhile, effective tariff rates on Chinese goods exceed 33%, and Mexico has imposed its own 10–50% duties on 1,463 product categories from non-FTA countries.
+USMCA utilization rates surged from roughly 45% in early 2025 to 85% by January 2026.
+Meanwhile, effective tariff rates on Chinese goods stand at 33.9%, and Mexico has imposed its own 10–50% duties on 1,463 product categories from non-FTA countries.
 For manufacturers evaluating where to produce, the question is whether your specific product, bill of materials, and sourcing structure can capture the exemptions that make Mexico one of the most tariff-efficient manufacturing positions available.

 The 2026 Tariff Landscape: What Actually Changed